pymc-devs/pymc-examples/examples/variational_inference/bayesian_neural_network_advi.myst.md

 **Probabilistic Programming**, **Deep Learning** and "**Big Data**" are among the biggest topics in machine learning.
 Inside of PP, a lot of innovation is focused on making things scale using **Variational Inference**.
 In this example, I will show how to use **Variational Inference** in PyMC to fit a simple Bayesian Neural Network.
 I will also discuss how bridging Probabilistic Programming and Deep Learning can open up very interesting avenues to explore in future research.

 ### Probabilistic Programming at scale
 **Probabilistic Programming** allows very flexible creation of custom probabilistic models and is mainly concerned with **inference** and learning from your data.
 The approach is inherently **Bayesian** so we can specify **priors** to inform and constrain our models and get uncertainty estimation in form of a **posterior** distribution.
-Using [MCMC sampling algorithms](http://twiecki.github.io/blog/2015/11/10/mcmc-sampling/) we can draw samples from this posterior to very flexibly estimate these models.
+Using {ref}`MCMC sampling algorithms <multilevel_modeling>` we can draw samples from this posterior to very flexibly estimate these models.
 PyMC, [NumPyro](https://github.com/pyro-ppl/numpyro), and [Stan](http://mc-stan.org/) are the current state-of-the-art tools for consructing and estimating these models.
 One major drawback of sampling, however, is that it's often slow, especially for high-dimensional models and large datasets.
 That's why more recently, **variational inference** algorithms have been developed that are almost as flexible as MCMC but much faster.
 Instead of drawing samples from the posterior, these algorithms instead fit a distribution (*e.g.* normal) to the posterior turning a sampling problem into and optimization problem.
-Automatic Differentation Variational Inference {cite:p}`kucukelbir2015automatic` is implemented in PyMC, NumPyro and Stan.
+Automatic Differentation Variational Inference {cite:p}`kucukelbir2015automatic` is implemented in several probabilistic programming packages including PyMC, NumPyro and Stan.

 Unfortunately, when it comes to traditional ML problems like classification or (non-linear) regression, Probabilistic Programming often plays second fiddle (in terms of accuracy and scalability) to more algorithmic approaches like [ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning) (e.g. [random forests](https://en.wikipedia.org/wiki/Random_forest) or [gradient boosted regression trees](https://en.wikipedia.org/wiki/Boosting_(machine_learning)).